 A typical large scale project of this nature would normally involve a substantial amount of preliminary engineering from the onset.
 This preliminary engineering would include substantial efforts to discover those out of the ordinary issues or circumstances that may exist which substantially impact the design and overall costs of construction.
 Because of the unusual nature in which the FAA agreed to fund this project, typical preliminary engineering efforts were rejected by the FAA, and they instead directed that all engineering take place on a phased basis, with each design phase being carried out independent of the others.
-This eliminated the preliminary design portion of the project that would have resulted in discovery of substantial local issues affecting the project.
+This eliminated the preliminary design portion of the project.